 The social season kicks off with a Ice Cream Social that is free to all and continues with dinner events, educational events and more.
 Click here to see our event schedule!

-A modest investment of $80 per year helps to maintain your property value and contributes to the overall well being of the community.
-Click here for your membership application!
+A modest investment in membership dues per year helps to maintain your property value and contributes to the overall well being of the community.

 CLIA receives Not-For-Profit Organization status